 Quebec’s prolific choreographic darling Marie Chouinard sounds, even over the phone, to be in constant motion, always on the verge of a surprise or a revelation.
 She seemed genuinely shocked to realize that 2020 marks the 30th anniversary of her own dance company.

 This January also brings bODY_rEMIX/gOLDBERG_vARIATIONS back to the stage in Montreal, 15 years after its premiere at the Venice Biennale.
-It’s one of Chouinard’s most iconic pieces, in which 10 dancers, largely in bondage, perform a playful and sexually charged ballet that makes extensive use prostheses, harnesses and props, all to a score by Louis Dufort in which he remixes both Bach’s Goldberg Variations and the voice of Glenn Gould.
-I spoke to Chouinard about bODY_rEMIX, about her process, what she looks for in a dancer and how she conceives of freedom.
+It’s one of the most icons pieces of Marie Chouinard, in which 10 dancers, largely in bondage, perform a playful and sexually charged ballet that makes extensive use prostheses, harnesses and props, all to a score by Louis Dufort in which he remixes both Bach’s Goldberg Variations and the voice of Glenn Gould.
+I spoke to Marie Chouinard about bODY_rEMIX, about her process, what she looks for in a dancer and how she conceives of freedom.